 I have worked on many conflicts in recent years: in the Basque Country, and in Ukraine since last summer among others.
 It is hard to do anything as long as there is violence.
 There is not much confidence a truce.
-Later this week I will go to Washington, to discuss Iran - recently I was in
+Later this week I will go to Washington, to discuss Iran - recently I was in Tehran.
+I have good relations with the Iranians and their negotiators, I have been taking a bit of a role in these negotiations, to try to get some of their side of the story to Washington.
+They are making progress.
+I think John Kerry67 wants to make progress, it is some of our friends in Israel who keep on rocking the boat, they do not want to see this work.

-Northern Ireland, the St Andrews Agreement was signed by the British and Irish Government and all the major political parties in Northern Ireland on 13 October 2006.
+the British and Irish Government and all the major political parties in Northern Ireland on 13 October 2006.
 It restored the Northern Ireland Assembly and created a new Northern Ireland Executive.